quicwg/wg-materials/interim-18-06/minutes.md

 Jana: Tooling will be important.
 Need to do better than TCPdump and Wireshark

 Lars: Plug for EPIQ (Lars, put a link here please): workshop on QUIC research.
 Tooling in scope.

-Topic VIII: WG Planning
+### Topic VIII: WG Planning

-Mark: Hopefully by Montreal we can start announcing that we’re getting close to done, and that implementers should come to the table.
+Mark: Hopefully by Montreal we can start announcing that we’re getting close to done, and that any remaining implementers should come to the table.

 Mark: We’re planning an interim at NetApp in New York City the week of 17 September 2018.
 Two days of interop and two days of meeting.
 It looks like we’re not going to be done by Bangkok, so we’re starting to plan an interim the third or fourth week of January 2019 in Asia or Europe, people with facilities please talk to us.